10.1 How the 5-Skill Evaluation Works

 Some actions fail the evaluation regardless of how well the rest of the skill went.
 Treat these as absolute rules:

-- Endangering the resident — unlocked wheelchair/bed brakes during a transfer, leaving a weak resident unsupported, raising the bed and walking away.
+- Endangering the resident — unlocked wheelchair/bed brakes during a transfer, leaving a weak resident unsupported, raising the bed and walking away, leaving side rails down on a transfer-risk resident.

-- Gross infection-control breach — performing care without washing or sanitizing hands, using the same gloves between dirty and clean tasks, contaminating sterile/clean supplies.
+- Gross infection-control breach — performing care without washing or sanitizing first, using the same gloves between a dirty and a clean task, wiping back-to-front in peri care, contaminating clean supplies or the inside of a glove.

-- Abandoning the resident or leaving the call light out of reach at the end of a skill.
+- Abandoning the resident or leaving the call light/signal out of reach at the end of a skill.

-- Disrespecting or exposing the resident — no privacy, rough handling, ignoring stated discomfort.
+- Disrespecting or exposing the resident — no privacy, rough handling, ignoring stated discomfort, failing to communicate.

-- Performing a step that injures the resident (forcing a joint past pain, water too hot, food given against precautions).
+- Injuring the resident — forcing a joint past pain, water too hot, feeding against a precaution, positioning that compromises the airway.

-If you realize you missed a step, you may say you want to correct it and then perform it, as long as you do so before you tell the evaluator you are finished.
-Freezing after a mistake is how correctable errors become failed skills.
+If you realize you missed a step, you may state aloud that you want to correct it and then perform it, as long as you do so before you tell the evaluator you are finished — except infection-control steps the evaluator had to prompt, which earn no credit.
+Freezing after a mistake is how a correctable error becomes a failed skill.

 On the Florida Prometric CNA skills test, which statement is correct?